bretharte89/ClassicAPI/docs/API.md

 an "is the character actually displacing this frame" signal, use `GetUnitSpeed("player")` and watch the first return.

-**TURNING fires on actual rotation** (per-frame delta on the body-yaw float at `CGPlayer + 0x9C4`), not merely on the mouselook bit being held — matches retail.
-The mouselook bit stays set the whole time RMB is held even without drag; gating on it alone would over-fire on bare clicks.
+**Latched semantics for TURNING and LOOKING**: each pair fires exactly once per RMB / LMB hold.
+STARTED waits until both the mouse-button bit is held AND the relevant yaw has actually changed (matches retail's "camera has moved" semantics — clicking without dragging doesn't fire).
+STOPPED fires when the button bit clears (RMB / LMB release).
+The latch stays on through any drag- stop-drag motion within a single hold; no spurious flapping.

-**LOOKING is still bit-based** — fires on LMB press, not on actual camera-yaw change.
-Known divergence from retail.
-The camera-yaw global lives outside CGPlayer; finding it is a TODO.
-Addons that want the raw click signal should use `GLOBAL_MOUSE_DOWN` / `GLOBAL_MOUSE_UP` below.
+The camera-relative yaw at `[camera + 0xF0]` stays at 0 during RMB-mouselook (camera rotates *with* the character, so its offset from the character doesn't change), so TURNING and LOOKING are cleanly separable: RMB only fires TURNING, LMB only fires LOOKING.

 Implementation: single subscriber on the shared `Tick::WorldTick` registry (same `MinHook` on `FUN_0066FD50` shared with `BAG_UPDATE_DELAYED`).
-When the player or input controller is unresolvable (pre-login, loading screen, character select), all states reset so the next valid tick doesn't fire spurious STOPPED transitions.
+When any of the input controller / player / camera pointers is null (pre-login, loading screen, character select), all states reset so the next valid tick doesn't fire spurious STOPPED transitions.

 ### `GLOBAL_MOUSE_DOWN` / `GLOBAL_MOUSE_UP` events